-For 2014, the elements of compensation were applied as described below.
+For 2015, the elements of compensation were applied as described below.

 Salary.
-No salary adjustments for Named Executive Officers were recommended or made in 2014.
+No salary adjustments for Named Executive Officers were recommended or made in 2015.
+See "-Employment Contracts" for additional information regarding the base salaries of PAA's Named Executive Officers with employment contracts.